hardy-2/AWSCodeSeries/README.md

 3. Deploy

 ### TroubleShooting
-<span style="color: red">CodeDeploy agent was not able to receive the lifecycle event.
+<span style="color:red">CodeDeploy agent was not able to receive the lifecycle event.
 Check the CodeDeploy agent logs on your host and make sure the agent is running and can connect to the CodeDeploy server.</spqn>

 ```
 sudo service codedeploy-agent restart